toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __Reinforcement Learning__ - Maximize the long-term reward that an agent receives as a result of its actions.
   * __Preprocessing__ - Analyze and preprocess data, tackle feature engineering, and evaluate models.
   * __Batch Transform__ - Preprocess datasets, run inference when you don't need a persistent endpoint, and associate input records with inferences to assist the interpretation of results.

+### SageMaker Security
+* __Security of the cloud__ – AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
+* __Security in the cloud__ – Your responsibility is determined by the AWS service that you use.
+* Access Control
+  * Amazon SageMaker Studio notebooks and SageMaker notebook instances differ in their runtime environments.
+	* Amazon SageMaker Studio uses filesystem and container permissions for access control and isolation of Studio users and notebooks.
+This is one of the major differences between Studio notebooks and SageMaker notebook instances.
+	* __User isolation__ on EFS - When you onboard to Studio, SageMaker creates an Amazon Elastic File System (EFS) volume for your domain that is shared by all Studio users in the domain.
+Each user gets their own private home directory on the EFS volume.
+This home directory is used to store the user's notebooks, Git repositories, and other data.
+To prevent other users in the domain from accessing the user's data, SageMaker creates a globally unique user ID for the user's profile and applies it as a POSIX user/group ID for the user’s home directory.
+  * By default, when you create a notebook instance, users that log into that notebook instance have root access.
+If you don't want users to have root access to a notebook instance, when you call CreateNotebookInstance or UpdateNotebookInstance operations, set the RootAccess field to Disabled.
+	* To protect your Amazon SageMaker Studio notebooks and SageMaker notebook instances, along with your model-building data and model artifacts, SageMaker encrypts the notebooks, as well as output from Training and Batch Transform jobs.
+SageMaker encrypts these by default using the AWS Managed Key for Amazon S3.
+For cross-account access use AWS KMS.
+	* In Amazon SageMaker Studio, your SageMaker Studio notebooks and data can be stored in the following locations: S3, EBS, EFS
+  * Amazon SageMaker ensures that machine learning (ML) model artifacts and other system artifacts are encrypted in transit and at rest
+  * By default, Amazon SageMaker runs training jobs in an Amazon Virtual Private Cloud (Amazon VPC) to help keep your data secure.
+You can add another level of security to protect your training containers and data by configuring a private VPC.
+	* __Internetwork Traffic Privacy__ - By default, API calls made to published endpoints traverse the public network to the request router.
+SageMaker supports Amazon Virtual Private Cloud interface endpoints powered by AWS PrivateLink for private connectivity between the customer's VPC and the request router to access hosted model endpoints.
+	* __Identity-based policies__ are JSON permissions policy documents that you can attach to an identity, such as an IAM user, group of users, or role.
+	* __Resource-based policies__ are JSON policy documents that you attach to a resource.
+Examples of resource-based policies are IAM role trust policies and Amazon S3 bucket policies.
+	* __Access control lists (ACLs)__ control which principals (account members, users, or roles) have permissions to access a resource.
+	* Actions like passing a role between services are a common function within SageMaker.You pass the role (iam:PassRole) when making these API calls.
+	* Amazon SageMaker Studio and SageMaker notebook instances allow direct internet access by default.
+You can choose to restrict which traffic can access the internet by launching your Amazon SageMaker Studio and SageMaker notebook instances in a Amazon Virtual Private Cloud (Amazon VPC).
+	* To control access to your data and job containers, we recommend that you create a private VPC and configure it so that they aren't accessible over the internet.

+### SageMaker Monitoring
+* __Amazon CloudWatch__ monitors your AWS resources and the applications that you run on AWS in real time.
+You can collect and track metrics, create customized dashboards, and set alarms that notify user.
+For example, you can have CloudWatch track CPU usage or other metrics of your Amazon EC2 instances and automatically launch new instances when needed.

+* __Amazon CloudWatch Logs__ enables you to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, and other sources.

+* __AWS CloudTrail__ captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify.
+You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred.

+* __Amazon EventBridge__ monitors status change events in Amazon SageMaker.
+EventBridge enables you to automate SageMaker and respond automatically to events such as a training job status change or endpoint status change.
+Events from SageMaker are delivered to EventBridge in near real time.
+You can write simple rules to indicate which events are of interest to you, and what automated actions to take when an event matches a rule.

+* __Amazon SageMaker__ provides APIs, SDKs, and a command line interface that you can use to create and manage notebook instances and train and deploy models.